-^{} Professor of Law, Washburn University.
+- Professor of Law, Washburn University.
 The author is grateful to Rebecca Payo, class of 2009, for providing superb research assistance.
-This Article is dedicated to my father, who passed away in 1972.

-^{1.} It is my view that the Quran cannot be translated; it can only be understood.
+This Article is dedicated to my father, who passed away in 1972. - 1.
+It is my view that the Quran cannot be translated; it can only be understood.
 Normally, after conducting my own research, I adopt the translation that in my view best captures the meaning of the verse.
 Unless otherwise specified, all translations of the Quran in this Article are mine.
-Other translations include those by Abdullah Yusuf Ali, Marmaduke William Pickthall, and Muhammad Asad.

-^{2.} The idea of jurodynamics is deduced from the Quran.
+Other translations include those by Abdullah Yusuf Ali, Marmaduke William Pickthall, and Muhammad Asad. - 2.
+The idea of jurodynamics is deduced from the Quran.
 In describing the movement of sun and moon in celestial space, the Quran invokes the notions of orbit and motion.
 "It is not for the sun to overtake the moon, nor doth the night outstrip the day.
 They float each in an orbit (according to law)."
 QURAN, sura Yasin 36:40 (Pickthall trans.).
 This verse of the Quran contains the idea of law in motion, an idea that represents both discipline and movement.
 God's law is neither static, nor chaotic.
-Jurodynamics is the study of Islamic law as a dynamic normative system subject to God's Law.
+Jurodynamics is the study of Islamic law as a dynamic normative system subject to God's Law. - 3.
 Here, the Shariah, used interchangeably with the Basic Code, means the Quran and the Prophet's Sunnah, the primary sources of divine law.
 See FAZLUR RAHMAN, ISLAM 100 (2d ed.
 1979) (providing the classical meaning of the Shariah as the path or road leading to water).
 Ijmah or qiyas, which serve as legal methods to derive rules from the Basic Code, are not included in the divine concept of the Shariah.
 Id. at 68.
 Terminological confusions about the Shariah can lead to mixing divine sources with human sources and law with legal methods, generating intellectual morass, erroneous reasoning, and dubious conclusions.
 For instance, J.N.D.
-Anderson, a noted Islamic expert, confuses the Shariah with classical figh in his analysis of modern legislation in The Significance of Islamic Law in the World Today, 9 Am.
+Anderson, a noted Islamic expert, confuses the Shariah with classical figh in his analysis of modern legislation in The Significance of Islamic Law in the World Today, 9 AM.
 J. COMP.
 L. 187 (1960).
-Note the following sentence: "The fact remains, then, first that the Sharia--whether in its original or a somewhat modified form-still represents the family law " Id. at 197.
+Note the following sentence: "The fact remains, then, first that the Sharia-whether in its original or a somewhat modified form-still represents the family law " Id. at 197.
 Here, the author means rules of the classical figh because there exists no modified form of the Quran or the Prophet's Sunnah.
-See Noor Mohammed, Principles of Islamic Contract Law, 6 J. L. & RELIGION 115 (1988) (listing ijmah and qiyas as additional sources of Shariah).

-^{4.} Figh is essentially a body of opinions derived from the Basic Code.
-Classical figh means both legal methods and substantive opinions formulated in the formative
+See Noor Mohammed, Principles of Islamic Contract Law, 6 J. L. & RELIGION 115 (1988) (listing ijmah and qiyas as additional sources of Shariah). - 4.
+Fiqh is essentially a body of opinions derived from the Basic Code.
+Classical fiqh means both legal methods and substantive opinions formulated in the formative period of Islamic history (AD 632-892).
+Fiqh, in a more general sense, means classical fiqh as well as its development in subsequent centuries.
+Liaquat Ali Khan, The